nnance/homebridge-august-locks/README.md

 <p align="center">
 <img src="https://github.com/homebridge/branding/raw/master/logos/homebridge-wordmark-logo-vertical.png" width="150">
 </p>

-# Homebridge August Locks Plugin
+# Homebridge August Door Sense Plugin

-This is a Homebridge Plugin to control August Locks.
-This plugin requires internet enabled locks which includes the WIFI locks or locks that use the WIFI bridge.
-This is an updated plugin based on the latest Homebridge template and the latest version of the August lock API that has been tested with August (4th Generation) locks but should work with all other locks.
+This is a homebridge plugin that solely supports August Door Sense door sensors.
+It could be used in combination with native HomeKit locks or other August Smart Locks plugins.

-This plugin is loosely based on [homebridge-august-smart-locks](https://github.com/techyowl/homebridge-august-smart-locks) though completely rewritten with no external dependencies.
+This plugin is based on [homebridge-august-locks](https://github.com/nnance/homebridge-august-locks).

-Key features of this plugin includes:

-1. Based on the latest Homebridge TypeScript template (v2.0.0)
-2. Supports all August locks (4th Generation)
-3. Uses the latest August API (v1.0.0)

 ## Installation

 Please install the plugin with the following command:

 ```
-npm install -g homebridge-august-locks
+npm install -g homebridge-august-door-sense
 ```

 or use the Homebridge Web Interface to setup the Plugin by searching for 'august'